fictionco/fiction/@apps/docs/src/docs/server.md

 In Factor SSR, server-rendered information must first be "prefetched" on your server and then sent to the browser for hydration.
 The easiest way to do this with Factor is using two tools:

-- The `site-prefetch` filter based on Vue [serverPrefetch](https://ssr.vuejs.org/api/#serverprefetch)
+- The `site-pre-fetch` filter based on Vue [serverPrefetch](https://ssr.vuejs.org/api/#serverprefetch)
 - Factor's "store", built on top of [Vuex](https://vuex.vuejs.org/)

 #### Prefetch and Stores

-If you'd like to get information prior to server-render the easiest way to do it is to request it inside Factor's `site-prefetch` callback filter and then add this information to Factor's store.
+If you'd like to get information prior to server-render the easiest way to do it is to request it inside Factor's `site-pre-fetch` callback filter and then add this information to Factor's store.

 Example: